chrisrhymes/bulma-clean-theme/README.md

-# clean-theme
+# bulma-clean-theme

-This is a clean and simple Jekyll Theme built with the Bulma framework, providing a modern looking site to start with.
+This is a clean and simple Jekyll Theme built with the [Bulma](https://bulma.io/) framework, providing a modern looking site to start with.

 ## Installation